 If you didn’t check to make sure your business name wasn’t already in use, you may have wasted time and a whole lot of money on a name already being used by another company.
 You could also be sued for copying their name, or just confuse customers who see your name and theirs on the web.

 Search the internet for the name you want to use to see if there are other companies in your area using it or something similar.
-Check the business name.
+Check the U.S. Patent and Trademark Database as well as your secretary of state to make sure the name you chose hasn’t been trademarked or registered as a business name.
 If there’s someone else using the name you want for the same product or service, pick another name.
 The same is true for a domain name.
-Just adding a hyphen toas well as your secretary of state to make sure the name you chose hasn’t been trademarked or registered as a
+Just adding a hyphen to

 Running out of Money